SparkysWidgets/Marlin/README.md

 ##### `Z<MRZP-offset>`

-Machine rotary zero point (MRZP) Z offset.
+Set the machine rotary zero point (MRZP) Z offset.
 - For 5 axis CNC machines with a tilting rotary table (PENTA_AXIS_TRT) this is the distance along the Z axis from machine zero point to the center of rotation.
 The center of rotation is usually the center of the top surface of the table.
 - For 5 axis CNC machines in head-table configuration (PENTA_AXIS_HT) this is the distance along the Z axis from the machine zero point to the horizontal centerline of the joint that tilts the tool head when all axes are in 0 position.